Chrystallic/dotfiles/Arch_install.md

         wifi-menu
         ```

-3. Update the package repository, and update the mirrorlist(for your country)
+3. Update the package repository, and update the mirrorlist(for your country)\
+    Don't do this if you don't know what it does in detail
     ``` sh
     pacman -Syy
     pacman -S reflector